-You should be able to trace the container of caviar you have by a “lot number” which refers back to the supplier’s legal documentation.
-This is also required by the FDA in case of any food related contamination or recall.
-If you don’t have a lot number, you should not be serving the caviar.
+You should be able to trace your tin of caviar with a lot number that refers to the supplier’s legal documentation.
+The FDA also requires this in case of any food-related contamination or recall.

-At Browne Trading, we take great pride in guaranteeing the best quality, freshest caviars –without any guesswork as to what you are purchasing – or where and how it was raised.
+At Browne Trading, we take great pride in guaranteeing the highest quality, most transparent, and freshest caviars without any guesswork.
 Learn more about the caviars available.